eljasl/rawg-agent/README.md

 ## This Is Not Standard MCP

 This system takes a different approach from the standard Model Context Protocol (MCP) pattern.
-Understanding this distinction is key to understanding the architecture.
+Understanding the distinction between standard MCP and this implementation is key to understanding the architecture.

 ### Standard MCP: Tool-by-Tool Execution